blocknetdx/documentation/docs/wallet/syncing.md

 1. [Install the wallet](/wallet/installation) or update to the [latest release](https://github.com/blocknetdx/blocknet/releases/latest).
 1. Download the [latest bootstrap files](https://github.com/blocknetdx/blocknet-blockchain-bootstrap/releases/download/v1.0/BlocknetDX.zip).
 1. Find the downloaded `BlocknetDX.zip` file.
-The default location is in *Downloads*.
+The default location is in your *Downloads* folder.
 1. Double-click the file to unzip and reveal a folder named `BlocknetDX`.
 1. Close and quit the Blocknet wallet if it is running.
 --8<-- "data-directories-2.md"